Student Funding

 Dan Hoyt Graduate Student Publication Award

-Dr. Hoyt, current sociology faculty member, former chair, and alum, created this award to recognize the best high-impact peer-reviewed journal publication by a sociology graduate student.
+Dr. Hoyt, sociology emeritus faculty member, former chair, and alum, created this award to recognize the best high-impact peer-reviewed journal publication by a sociology graduate student.

 David C. & Marilyn S. Moore University of Nebraska-Lincoln Graduate Student Quantitative Research Award